Second-to-Top Term of \hat{HFK} of Closed 3-Braids: Preliminaries

-The main tool he used is the exact triangle introduced by Ozsvath and Szabo [8].
-This exact triangle describe relationship between Floer homology of links related by skein relation, which is illustrated in the figure below.
+The main tool used in Cheng's paper is the exact triangle introduced by Ozsv\'ath and Szab\'o [12].
+This exact triangle describes the relationship between Floer homology of links related by skein relation, which is illustrated in Figure 2.

-Namely, we have the following proposition [8]: \begin{proposition} There is an exact sequence if $L_0$ has more components than $L_+$, and if $L_0$ has less components than $L_+$ there is an exact sequence
+Namely, we have the following proposition [12]: \begin{proposition} There is an exact sequence if $L_0$ has more components than $L_+$, and if $L_0$ has fewer components than $L_+$ there is an exact sequence